lohcoh/lohcoh-core/lohcoh-docs/README.md

 These tags delegate to components that have been contributed to the system.
 The justification for this tag scheme is threefold....
 	- Avoids creating dependency on a particlar component library.
-	- components can be easily replaced or customized.
+	- component implementations can be easily replaced or customized.
 	- Different contexts can be bound to different UIs.
 	So, entire UI or subsets of components can be customized for client device, tenant, or user.
 - Need CMS layout strategy.
 Gridsome docs have a clear explanation of the UI system.